 I’m here; surrounded by the grey granite walls, twig roofs, green lawn terraces, and tall Andean mountains.
 I open myself to all the possibilities this experience could be: spiritual, physical, educational… anything.

-Now it’s time, Machu Picchu is calling me.
-Oddly, for Inca Trail hikers, in order to officially be in Machu Picchu, you have to go out of Machu Picchu first.
-Without knowing, I have been inside “Machu Picchu” for 4 days!
+Now it’s time; Machu Picchu is calling me.
+Oddly, for Inca Trail hikers, to officially be in Machu Picchu, you have to go out of Machu Picchu first.
+Without knowing, I have been inside “Machu Picchu” for four days!

-Once I get my passport stamped at the entrance (just for fun) I begin my guided exploration with Fernando, our Gap Adventures guide, and the rest of my tour companions.
+Once I get my passport stamped at the entrance (just for fun), I begin my guided exploration with Fernando, our G Adventures guide, and the rest of my tour companions.

 We cover places like the guardhouse, the main gate, the agricultural zones, the “qolqas” (storage), the Temple of the Sun, the Temple of the Condor, the Temple of Three Windows, the Sacred Square, the fountains and baths, among others.